dreezman/CORS-Demo-Lab/README.md

 This is done thru the use of a main program and two iframes, all in different origins via unique port numbers.
 The main program is a web server that forks to sub-processes all with different port numbers which makes the document.location.origin unique.

+![Alt text](images/cors-lab.jpg)

 Users can then switch between the 3 JS contexts (main, iframe1, iframe2) and view how CORS impacts accessing data from the different origins.
-Users can do this with both
+Users can do this with:

+- Forms - Post login and try to view response
-- getElementById() to retireve data between origins
+- getElementById() to retrieve data between origins and see response
 - postMessage between iframes to retrieve data
-![Alt text](images/cors-lab.jpg)
+- JS fetch - can one fetch/HTTP GET and view response between origins
+- localStorage - Can one access local storage between origins

 ## Installation

 —-------------